-At the moment the service is focusing on ”push payment” transactions, which are payments that you initiate and authorise from your account – usually internet or phone payments.
-Bacs payments including Direct Debits are not included for the time being; however, Pay.UK will consider whether the service can be extended to other payment providers and payment types in future.
+At the moment the service is focusing on ”push payment” transactions such as Faster Payments and CHAPS, which are payments that you initiate and authorise from your account – usually internet or phone payments.
+Bacs payments including Direct Debits are not included for the time being; however, Pay.UK will consider whether the service can be extended to other payment providers and payment types in the future.

-Confirmation of Payee isn’t focusing on Bacs payments for the time being.
+Confirmation of Payee is not focusing on Bacs payments for the time being.
 If payment providers decide to offer it for Bacs payments in the future it will need to be in a way that doesn’t hinder the batch process.

-If the name matches will payments happen automatically?
+6. If the name matches, will payments happen automatically?

 No, your bank or building society will never make a payment without your direct instruction.
 Once you know whether the name is a match it will always be your decision whether to proceed with a payment.